ptava/postprocess4validation/README.md

 ### Quantitative package
 - **Metrics**: Statistical results saved to a CSV file
 - **Plots**:

-    ⇲Interactive visualization of statistical metrics (Geometric Bias vs Geometric Variance) ⇲Interactive visualization of relative error in all available points in a 3D plot
+    ⇲Interactive visualization of statistical metrics (Geometric Bias vs Geometric Variance)

+    ⇲Interactive visualization of relative error in all available points in a 3D plot

 ### Qualitative package
+- **Plots**:
-- **Plots**: interactive visualization of all the available lines data that can be compared with the provided experiment data.
+    ⇲ Interactive visualization of all the available lines data that can be compared with the provided experiment data.
 All plots are grouped based on their normal component.
 The package plots only the planes and lines with data in it, among all planes and lines that could be visualized from the provided data-set.

 ## Dependencies